Animal Tattoo Meanings: On Animism and Tattooing

 While the Chinese thought of foxes as a sign from departed loved ones, Celtic lore views foxes as a symbol of guidance and wisdom.

 Modern symbolism views the fox as cunning.
-In reality, foxes are actually extremely clever and resourceful.
+In reality, foxes are extraordinarily clever and resourceful.
 They are also curious and playful!

 Tiny Creatures, Big Messages!

-They may be small, but when they show up these animals come with some very important messages!
+They may be small, but when they show up these animals come with some vital messages!
 Read on to find out what these tiny animals – and the small animal tattoos they feature in! – represent.

 They symbolize change – from mental and emotional to physical – and are a sign that things are about to shift.

-Many associate the butterfly with transformation – nothing says a new you quite like a caterpillar that can go into a cocoon and emerge as an entirely new creature!
+Many associates the butterfly with transformation – nothing says a new you quite like a caterpillar that can go into a cocoon and emerge as an entirely new creature!